 Perennial Pepperweed Control Project

-Since 2006, Mass Audubon, the U.S Fish and Wildlife Service, the Massachusetts Bays Estuary Program, and the Newburyport Gulf of Maine Institute team have battled the invasive Perennial Pepperweed in the Great Marsh on the northern coast of Massachusetts.
-Learn More
+Since 2006, Mass Audubon has been working with the U.S Fish and Wildlife Service, the Massachusetts Bays Estuary Program, and the Newburyport Gulf of Maine Institute to battle invasive Perennial Pepperweed on in the Great Marsh, one of the most important coastal ecosystems in the Northeast.
+And you can help!
+Learn more & get involved >